 A trader haggling with a fat man laughed.

-We were a couple of steps from the city gate when the first tongues of fire descended.
+We had passed the city gate and were a couple of steps away from Obodo when the first tongues of fire descended.

-He stood up abruptly.
+Father stood up abruptly from his resting spot.
 “Let’s head to the mountains.”

 “We can’t go there,” I muttered.